 As a young person with additional needs, the world can be a very daunting place as you try to work out where you fit in.
 We understand that you just want to get on and live your life as independently as possible.
 So our services have been created specifically to be there as and when you need us, whether that’s a one-off plan of action or ongoing support.

 Having someone who gets where you’re coming from and crucially understands the impact of special needs, can be a massive comfort when you’re facing the world on your own.
 Sometimes it feels like everyone expects you to be the expert!
-Our £20 a month membership is there to provide you with the reassurance of advice and guidance when you need it, pointing you in the right direction or helping you communicate with organisations and employers.
+Our affordable monthly membership is there to provide you with the reassurance of advice and guidance when you need it, pointing you in the right direction or helping you communicate with organisations and employers.
 We can help support you through a crisis, be by your side at crucial meetings and research your entitlements or options as new legislation emerges specific to your circumstance.
 You might just want an independent viewpoint.
 This is the ideal entry level for those seeking ongoing and everyday support.